kubeys/helmys/ReadMe.md

 Just like `helm create` this repo provides a starter helper library which will be in your chart as `helpers.ys`.

-You are encourged to extend it to your personal needs.
+You are encouraged to extend it to your personal needs.

 ## Status